 You will work through assessment, differential diagnosis and management of some commonly presenting musculoskeletal disorders of the foot and ankle.
 In addition you may describe mechanisms of injury and also prescribe foot orthoses correctly based on assessment test outcomes and current best practice.

 By integrating biomechanical theory into the management of musculoskeletal and non-musculoskeletal conditions of the foot and ankle you will be effective in long term management and, hopefully, resolution of the conditions you see in clinic every day.
+You'll be able to access this resource for 12 months after purchase.

 Aims and Objectives